Experiments of a whizzy kid

 He took apart an old bicycle’s parts and used mild steel material to create the low-budget gravity one.
 The curve on the side is made using a galvanised iron pipe.
 He used 20-inch tyres and provided a single break.
 “Our body weight helps move the front tyre forward.
 The speed increases when the road is steep,” explains Dennis.

 However, this is one of his riskiest inventions so far.
 “This is solely meant for adventure.
 Children should not try to ride a gravity bicycle.
-Wearing safety gear while riding would guarantee extra care,” says Dennis.
+Wearing safety gear while riding would guarantee extra care,” he says.

 The beginning